Proposals Due Friday, June 29th, 2018

 How is this different from the UCOP Initiatives?

 The UC Innovative Learning Technology Initiative (ILTI) is a system-wide effort to develop online or hybrid courses that expand the number of online courses centrally available from the University of California.
 ILTI seeks to provide course development funding for highly enrolled lower division and general education courses that can be offered to students across the UC system and to non-matriculated students around the world.
-The Summer Online program is, as stated above, a UCSB campus-based approach to develop online courses offered in the Summer to serve student and departmental needs.
+The Summer Online program is, as stated above, a UCSB campus-based approach to develop online courses offered in the Summer to serve student departmental and campus needs.

 Who May Apply?